NerdHerdNetwork/NerdHerdNetwork.github.io/castle wars.markdown

 [**Join the Mailing List for Updates!**](/castle-wars/mail/){:target="_blank" .btn .btn--info .align-center}

+Here's a Playlist of the DevLogs:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?si=s5mZ_hohHhLEEUim&amp;list=PLMQOp_clEoIvpAsdC6uXolmDoaQtEhrOE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+---

 Whole numbers are mainline, very large development updates.
 Updates with a decimal are smaller, and more common.
-Sometimes I'll put what music I'm listening to at the time, check them out.

 Here is a collection of blog posts about the project: